60 Second Lemon Law Assessment™

 The Michigan Lemon Law is officially known as the New Motor Vehicle Warranty Act, codified at MCL 257.1401 through MCL 257.1410.
 It was enacted as Act 87 of 1986 and has been protecting Michigan consumers for nearly four decades.

 Here is the critical distinction that many people miss: the Michigan Lemon Law applies to defects that substantially impair the use or value of your vehicle.
 This does not mean every rattle or squeak qualifies.
-But it does mean that persistent problems with your engine, transmission, brakes, electrical system, steering, or other major components can absolutely qualify, even if the vehicle still technically runs.
+But it does mean that persistent problems with your engine, transmission, brakes, electrical system, steering, or other major components can absolutely qualify, even if the vehicle still runs.

 The law exists because manufacturers have an obligation to stand behind their products.
 When they sell you a new vehicle with a warranty, they are making a promise.
 When that promise is broken repeatedly, Michigan law says you deserve a remedy.